cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 Ref: Operator Framework. (n.d.).
 Operator Capabilities.
 Operator Framework.
 Retrieved 11 2020, 24, from https://operatorframework.io/operator-capabilities/,
 https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md

-The CNCF SIG Security spent a lot of effort to add security-related topics to this whitepaper.
-As the content of this whitepaper should mostly cover operator-related security measures, they wrote a cloud-native security whitepaper which is a very useful source when dealing with cloud-native security (https://github.com/cncf/sig-security/blob/master/security-whitepaper/cloud-native-security-whitepaper.md).
+The CNCF TAG Security spent a lot of effort to add security-related topics to this whitepaper.
+As the content of this whitepaper should mostly cover operator-related security measures, they wrote a cloud native security whitepaper which is a very useful source when dealing with cloud native security (https://github.com/cncf/tag-security/blob/main/security-whitepaper/cloud-native-security-whitepaper.md).

 ## Bibliography